QuantEcon/lecture-python-advanced.myst/lectures/dyn_stack.md

 subject to initial conditions for $q_{1t}, q_{2t}$ at $t=0$.

-**Comments:** We have formulated the Stackelberg problem in a space of sequences.
+**Remarks:** We have formulated the Stackelberg problem in a space of sequences.

 The max-min problem associated with Lagrangian